rfhb/ctrdata/docs/llms.txt

   [example](#workflow-ctgov-example))
 - ISRCTN Registry (“ISRCTN”, <https://www.isrctn.com/>)

-The motivation is to investigate the design and conduct of trials of interest, to describe their trends and availability for patients and to facilitate using their detailed results for research and meta-analyses.
+Additional registers are being explored.
+The package facilitates investigating across registers the design and conduct of trials of interest, to describe their trends and availability for patients and to facilitate using their detailed results for research and meta-analyses.
 `ctrdata` is a package for the [R](https://www.r-project.org/) system, but other systems and tools can use the databases created with this package.
-This README was reviewed on 2025-12-08 for version 1.25.1.
+This README was reviewed on 2026-01-02 for version 1.25.1.9000.

 ## Main features

-- Trial information is easily found and downloaded: Users generate queries with `ctrdata` for all registers or define a query in a register’s web interface, then copy the URL and enter it into `ctrdata` which retrieves in one go all protocol- and results-related trials data.
-A [script](#id_2-script-to-automatically-copy-users-query-from-web-browser) can automate copying the query URL from all registers.
-Personal annotations can be made when downloading trials.
-Also, [trial documents](#documents-example) and [historic versions](https://rfhb.github.io/ctrdata/articles/ctrdata_summarise.html#historic-versions-of-trial-records-and-changes-in-sample-sizes) as available in registers on trials can be downloaded.
+- Trial information is easily found and downloaded: `ctrdata` generates queries for all registers or takes a user query in a register’s web interface, then `ctrdata` retrieves in one go all protocol- and results-related trials data.
+A [script](#id_2-script-to-automatically-copy-users-query-from-web-browser) can automate using the query URL from all registers.
+Annotations can be made when downloading trials, [trial documents](#documents-example) and [historic versions](https://rfhb.github.io/ctrdata/articles/ctrdata_summarise.html#historic-versions-of-trial-records-and-changes-in-sample-sizes) can be downloaded.

 - Downloaded trial information is stored in a document-centric database, for fast and offline access.
 Information from different registers can be accumulated in a single collection.
 Uses `RSQLite`, `DuckDB`, `PostgreSQL` or `MongoDB`, see [Databases](#databases-that-can-be-used-with-ctrdata).
 Interactively browse through trial structure and data.
-Easily re-run any previous query in a collection to update trial records.
+Easily re-run a previous query to update trial records.

-- For analyses, `ctrdata` functions implement canonical [trial concepts](https://rfhb.github.io/ctrdata/reference/ctrdata-trial-concepts.html) to simplify analyses across registers, find synonyms of an active substance, identify unique (de-duplicated) trial records across all
+- For analyses, `ctrdata` functions suggest canonical [trial concepts](https://rfhb.github.io/ctrdata/reference/ctrdata-trial-concepts.html) to simplify analyses across registers, find synonyms of an active substance, identify unique (de-duplicated) trial records across all